jvcleave/ofxOMXPlayer/readme.md

 720p video works best here

 Audio:
-Audio can be played back through HDMI or headphone jack May be disabled to save resources
+ - Audio can be played back through HDMI or headphone jack
+ - May be disabled to save resources
+ - intialVolume can be passed

 Headphone jack may require this tweak:
 https://gist.github.com/jvcleave/4972661